CuteLittleGoat/rpg-dataslate-relay/README.md

 Do not click **Start collection**.

-The DataSlate app will create the needed data automatically when you send the first test message.
+The DataSlate Relay app will create the needed data automatically when you send the first test message.

 Screenshot: [20.jpg](https://cutelittlegoat.github.io/rpg-dataslate-relay/Firebase_Screens/20.jpg)

 ---

-# Part 5 — Set simple preview Rules
+# Part 5 — Set simple Firebase Rules

 ## Step 18 — Open the Rules tab